ABOUT

 curator - artistic director - author - speaker - consultant

-Honorary Inspector of Artistic Creation of the Ministry of Culture
+Honorary Inspector of Artistic Creation at the Ministry of Culture

 (1) Aristide Bruant (1851-1925) songwriter and author of the song “Nini peau de chien” published in 1895.